 No business wants to find itself in the unfortunate position of having to defend a claim brought against it.
 However, given the pressures of the modern workplace, and the diversity of personality contained within it, in some cases it will be nigh on impossible to prevent a conflict from escalating.
 With this in mind, the prudent employer will take reasonable steps to protect itself.

-For further information on how Harrison Drury might be able to help your business, please contact Roger Spence on 01772 208072.
+For further information on how Harrison Drury might be able to help your business, please contact the Employment team on 01772 208072.

 Find out more about HR Compass, Harrison Drury’s specialist employment law product.
 HR Compass comprises three core components designed to offer seamless financial and business continuity protection for businesses.
 These include an employment law health check, expert fixed-fee employment law advice and an insurance policy to protect against the cost of employment claims.